-May is National Walking Month, a celebration of the benefits of walking on our minds, bodies and neighbourhoods.
-To help you get outside and explore the city on foot this May, our Welcome Ambassadors share their favourite walks in Bath…
+Bath is a brilliant place to walk around all year round to this is a celebration of the benefits of walking on our minds, bodies and neighbourhoods.
+To help you get outside and explore the city on foot, our Welcome Ambassadors share their favourite walks in Bath…

 A Cotswold Way Walk

 “The Cotswold Way is a well-marked 102-mile National Trail that runs from Bath to Chipping Campden, and passes within 100 yards of my home in Weston Village.

 “I can head away from Bath, climbing Dean Hill and Kelston Roundhill to take in the stunning views across Bath, Keynsham and Bristol, on to Prospect Stile, from where you can see the Black Mountains in Wales on a good day!
 A little further will take me past an Iron-Age hill fort at Little Down to Sir Bevil Grenville’s Monument on the site of the English Civil War Battle of Lansdowne.

 “Alternatively, I can head towards Bath and either continue into the heart of our beautiful city, or take a short diversion into the Primrose Hill Community Woodland.
 This 24-acre site is planted with over 20,000 trees and shrubs, providing a haven for wildlife, especially butterflies and birds.
 It is a wonderful place to visit for a walk or a picnic, and the field which sits between the Cotswold Way and the woods is my favourite spot to look out over Bath and watch the sun go down with a glass of wine!”

 “Just a short walk from the city centre, set in the hills above Bath, is the wonderful Bath Skyline Walk.
 This six-mile National Trust trail is by far my favourite walk in Bath.